 The use of marketing and fundraising strategies for nonprofits.
 Incorporates both theory and practice as students learn the fundamentals of marketing and resource development and apply them to hands-on projects in local nonprofit agencies.

 The day-to-day challenges faced by managers of nonprofit agencies, including the challenge of fund raising, balancing competing values as related to efficiency, effectiveness and equity.

 MPA 673.
 Nonprofit Health.
 3 Hours.

 This course provides a comprehensive overview of role of the Nonprofit Sector and its important contribution to mission and success of our health system and social enterprise in the United States.
 The course examines various aspects of nonprofit health organizations including history of these agencies, sources of revenue, fund raising and marketing practices, accomplishments and achievements, criticisms and controversies, and the role of volunteer leadership and best management practices.

 Examines the use of Geographic Information Systems (GIS) using GIS software.
 It integrates theory and socioeconomic applications of GIS in the public and nonprofit sector.

 MPA 675.
-Equity and Diversity in Public Policy.
+Equity in Public Administration.
 3 Hours.

 MPA 678.
 Strategic Planning.
 3 Hours.

-Presents the strategic planning process as it is utitilized in contemporary settings.
+Presents the strategic planning process as it is utilized in contemporary settings.
 Focuses on how the strategic planning process is applied in the public and nonprofit sectors.